Tonk1e/rickbot-1/README.md

-# RICKBOT: The cool discord bot
+# RICKDICK: The cool discord bot

 RickBot is a bot in development.
 It will allow you to manage the bot for your server through a simple and user friendly dashboard.